-Museum and visitor centre in historic listed building with beautiful garden.
-Exhibitions about Yell's history, natural history and an art gallery with 3 weekly displays.
+Museum and visitor centre in an evocative historic building with a beautiful garden.
+Exhibitions about Yell's history, natural history and an art gallery with displays that change every three weeks.
 Tea room and craft shop selling local crafts.